pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

-# Introduction to NLP
+# Introduction to Natural Language Processing

-Welcome to the world of natural language processing (NLP).
 The first lecture will give you a basic understanding of what NLP is about, the problems we deal with and the challenges that come with it.
-We will take a look at some real-world NLP applications and learn about the most important NLP tasks.
-Also we will dissect language into its building blocks and learn about the relation between NLP and AI.
 The goal is to get a good intuition of what it means to work with language from a programmatic perspective.

-## Real-world NLP Applications
+## NLP in our everyday lives

 In our daily digital lives, we interact with a lot of apps and tools that are based on NLP technologies.
-The following figure gives an overview of real-world NLP applications along with popular examples.
+The following figure gives an overview of real-world NLP applications along with popular examples[^1].

 ![An overview of real-world NLP applications with popular examples](../img/nlp-real-world-applications.drawio.svg "Real-world NLP applications")